ev19u056/StopNN/README.md

 # LIP Summer Internship 2019: Stop 4-body decay with NN approach

 In the next 4 weeks you are going experience a little bit of what an experimental particle physicist does.
-We are going to focus on search for stop pair production where each stop decays in four bodies.
+We are going to focus on the search for stop pair production where each stop decays in four bodies.

 ![4bodydecaystop](assets/4-bodydecaystop.png)

 We'll be looking in the compressed scenario where: Δm = m(stop)-m(neutralino) < 80 GeV using 2016 samples.
 Since we don't know the mass of the stop nor the mass of the neutralino our signal will be different Δm's (from 10 to 80 GeV) composed of different signal points with the same Δm.
 Our background is all the standard model processes that have the same signature as the signal: 1 lepton, jets and missing transverse energy (MET).
-To separate signal from background you're going to develop a NN.
+To separate signal from background you're going to develop a NN classifier.

-You'll find everything you need in 2016 publication [CMS-SUS-17-005](https://arxiv.org/pdf/1805.05784.pdf)!
+You'll find everything you need to know on 2016 publication [CMS-SUS-17-005](https://arxiv.org/pdf/1805.05784.pdf)!

 By the end of this internship you'll understand a little bit more of experimental particle physics from both a theoretical and a practical point of view.
 I hope this guide will be useful to you and that you develop your coding skills in python, root, shell scripting and a little bit of C++.

 ## Setup

-This are the steps you need to do before your work as a summer student starts.
+These are the steps you need to do before your work as a summer student starts.
 You should only do it once.

 1. Get access with the IT team to lip's ncg machines
 1. From your computer, connect to **cassini** via ssh